developmentseed/titiler/docs/concepts/dynamic_tiling.md

-TiTiler's first goal is to create lightweight but performant dynamic tile server... but what do we mean by this.
+TiTiler's first goal is to create a lightweight but performant dynamic tile server... but what do we mean by this?

 When you zoom/pan on a web map, you are visualizing either vector or raster data that is loaded by your web client (e.g Chrome).
 Vector Tiles are rendered `On the Fly`, meaning the map library (e.g MapgoxGL) will apply colors or width on the vector it receives to create a visual representation on the map.
 This is possible because we can encode and compress `vector` data very efficently, which each tile being only couple of kilo octets.